sophos/SOREL-20M/README.md

 This code depends on the SOREL dataset available via Amazon S3 at `s3://sorel-20m/09-DEC-2020/processed-data/`

 This code produced the baseline models available at `s3://sorel-20m/09-DEC-2020/baselines`

+If you use this code and data in your own research, please cite our paper: [Link forthcoming]

 # Requirements